git-disl/PokeLLMon/README.md

 ```sh
 python vs_ladder_player.py # fill in your username and password for PokeLLMon, no need to set up local server.
 ```

-## Acknowledgement

-The environment is implemented based on [Poke Env](https://github.com/hsahovic/poke-env).